ral-facilities/daaas-info/docs/sources/2024-01-TechUpdate.rst.txt

 To-do list from Tech Update 01/2024
 -----------------------------------
-0. Cycle folders are available along with the new data structure for instrument data (Done)
+0. Keep cycle folder structure as it was in Archive.
+(Done)

+1. Files in RB0 folders are also available from Cycle folders.
+(Done)

-1. The workspace claim page will display available workspaces.
+2. The workspace claim page will display available workspaces.

-2. Develop a solution for managing data with unknown RB numbers.
+3. Develop a solution for managing data with unknown RB numbers.

-3. Work out a better method to mount the ISIS archive for instrument scientists.
+4. Work out a better way to mount the ISIS archive efficiently for instrument scientists.

-4. Work out a better way to help instrument scientists setting up Mantid default directories.
+5. Work out a better way to help instrument scientists setting up Mantid default directories. (with Mantid team)

+6. Work out a solution for moving files from one RB folder to the other when it was incorrectly scheduled.

-5. ISIS research groups are to review their workspace specs.
+7. ISIS research groups are to review :doc:`isis-specifications`.